simboden/BVtkNodes/README.md

 BVTKNodes add-on requires VTK version 8.2.0 and VTK python wrappers compatible with the python version used in Blender.
-Another VTK version (>7) may be alternatively used, if generated class definitions (gen_VTK*.py files) are also updated (by running populate_db.py and generate.py.
+Another VTK version (7 or later) may be alternatively used, if generated class definitions (gen_VTK*.py files) are also updated (by running populate_db.py and generate.py.
 Warning: Modifications may be required).